 Learning to fly fish takes time.
 Understanding what you need to know before you dive into the details of fly fishing can save you a lot of headaches.
 What you don’t want to do is go into a shop, pick up the first fishing package you see, then brag about your first fish on the fly when you just posted a photo of yourself with a spin rod and spoon hanging out of your fish’s mouth.
-We picked out five things you NEED to know before you can call yourself a fly fisherman.
+Booking a guided fly fishing trip is probably the easiest way to get a crash course on fly fishing and get some time on the water as well.
+In the mean time, we picked out five things you NEED to know before you can call yourself a fly fisherman.

 Know which items you’ll need for a successful day on the water

 You can typically get away with just a fly rod, fishing net, and some flies.
 This is the basic setup that’ll get you in the water landing fish.
 However, you’ll soon realize that it’s more enjoyable and easier to focus with some extra items in your arsenal.

 A wide brim hat and sunglasses will keep you covered by the sun and glare.
 Polarized sunglasses can shield you from the sun, while also making it easier to see through the water.
 A fly box will keep your flies organized and easy to grab.
 You should also consider buying a fly-fishing vest that keeps virtually all your gear on your chest.
 You’ll want to bring sunblock, nail clippers and a knife for cutting your line, and a pair of fisherman’s pliers for removing your fly.

 How to find a fishing spot near you